chirag99969/ckad-exercises/exercises/06-using-service-account/instructions.md

 In this exercise, you will create a ServiceAccount and assign it to a Pod.

-> **_NOTE:_** If you do not already have a cluster, you can create one by using minikube or you can use the Katacoda scenario
+> **_NOTE:_** If you do not already have a cluster, you can create one by using minikube or Minikube Cluster Setup in Ubuntu, refer this ["minikube clutser setup easy"](https://youtu.be/ZTO1doC8SOc).

 ## Using a ServiceAccount

 1. Create a new service account named `backend-team`.